BlankRoad1/hcaptcha-solver/README.md

 # All you need to do is wait and put a star on my repository.

-## If you got time, hit me up on my discord: Zerf#7071
+## If you got hcaptcha datasets, and would like to donate or give them to me for free, hit me up on my discord: Zerf#7071

 [Discord Server](https://discord.gg/3br2gc6hCu)